 Born in West Orange, New Jersey.
-Studied at Cooper Union, New York, Art Students League, New York, and Royal Academy of Antwerp, Belgium.
-Awards: First prize for drawing, Antwerp Royal Academy, 1912; Logan prize for portraiture, Chicago Art Institute, 1927: Temple Gold Medal, The Pennsylvania Academy of the Fine Arts, 1928.
+Studied at Cooper Union, New York, Art Students League, New York, Born in West Orange, New Jersey.
+Belgium.
+Awards: First prize for drawing, Antwerp Royal Academy, and Royal Academy of Antwerp, Belgium.
+Awards: First prize for drawing, Antwerp Royal Academy, and Royal Academy of Antwerp.
+Chicago Art Institute 1927: Temple Gold Model Times and Royal Academy of Alliwerp, beignoned and Royal Academy, 1912; Logan prize for portraiture, Chicago Art Institute, 1927; Temple Gold Medal, The Pennsylvania Academy of the Fine Arts, 1928.
 Instructor in Advanced Portrait and Advanced Composition.